 Florida does have a lot going for it, but the auto sales tax rate of 6 percent is not exactly great.
 For a state with many RVs, the tax burdens are unpleasant.
 Again, our sweet example rig with a sticker price of $383,028 will cost you $22,981.68 in sales tax before you even get to registration!

-The South Dakota Advantage
+The South Dakota Registration Process

 South Dakota is a beautiful state, filled with probably more cattle and wildlife than people.
 It is a rugged state, with relics of the Wild West.
 It is a state that values individual liberties and freedoms and avoids excessive taxation and regulation as much as possible.